 2.8.
 Elbow test

 The elbow test is traditionally used as a rule-of-thumb to detect the number of clusters when implementing a clustering algorithm, see here for illustration.
 I also used it to determine how many digits are accurately computed, when using high precision libraries available in some programming language.
 The answer was far below what is advertised in the manuals, especially when working with a mathematically ill-conditioned problem that requires an unstable iterative algorithm for computations, as in some chaotic dynamical systems.
-See my book, page 48.
+See my book, page 48, and here.

 2.9.
 Testing for accelerating growth